meet kiersey clemons: the star of the fifth sense's new film, 'jellywolf'

-Los Angeles-based singer and actress Kiersey Clemons has kicked off her 2017 with a star turn opposite actual legend Lisa Bonet in award-winning Israeli-American director Alma Har'el's JellyWolf, a visually stunning short film about the hallucinatory...
+Los Angeles-based singer and actress Kiersey Clemons kicked off her 2017 with a star turn opposite legend Lisa Bonet in "Jellywolf," a visually stunning short film about the hallucinatory power of smell created for The Fifth Sense, a partnership with...

-23-year-old actress/singer Kiersey Clemons is the future.
-The breakout star of 2015's Sundance-slaying Dope, her steady ascendency was assisted by recurring roles in the critically-lauded Transparent and alongside Halle Berry in science fiction drama, Extant.
-This year, however, she's going properly interstellar, with key roles in two DC Comics blockbusters, Justice League, The Flash and director Alma Har'els Jellywolf.
-Oh and she's also got an EP out this year too.
+Twenty three-year-old actress/singer Kiersey Clemons is the future.
+The breakout star of 2015's Sundance-slaying Dope, her steady ascendency was assisted by recurring roles in the critically-lauded Transparent and alongside Halle Berry in science-fiction drama, Extant.
+This year, however, she's going properly interstellar, with key roles in two DC Comics blockbusters, Justice League, The Flash, as well as director Alma Har'el's Jellywolf.
+Oh, and she's also got an EP out this year too.

 What attracted you to this particular project?